 Stockholm and Gothenburg both have relaxed ‘language cafés’ where you can chat with Swedes over a cup of coffee, and pick up some new language skills at the same time.
 Taking part is usually free, but there’s often a minimum spend of 50 SEK or so.

 Audiobooks and TV

 If you want to practice listening to Swedish, try an audiobook or Klartext by Sveriges Radio (it’s a news bulletin presented in simple Swedish).
 SVT Play has loads of Swedish kids’ programmes, many of them available to watch abroad.

 If you’re tempted to move to Sweden, there’s good news: the Swedish government provides free language courses for all new arrivals.
 We’ve heard mixed reports about the effectiveness of these courses but many thousands of people who’ve moved to Sweden have followed this route and come out speaking excellent Swedish.

-The Swedish Institute recently launched a free Swedish language course through its website.
-It’s an okay option with a bit of Swedish culture baked in, but doesn’t have the fun usability of Rosetta Stone and Duolingo.
+The Swedish Institute launched a free Swedish language course through its website.
+At the time of updating this post, it was closed, so keep checking to see if it has reopened.
+It was good option with a bit of Swedish culture baked in, but didn’t have the fun usability of Rosetta Stone and Duolingo.

 Other useful Swedish language resources